koeppl/packed_string/README.md

 Packed String Library
 =====================

-The library constists of C++17 files for working with packed string.
+This library consists of the following C++17 header files:

+- `character.hpp` for working with 64-bit packed characters.
+An example is given in the source file `example_character.cpp`.
-Currently, longest common prefix queries can be answered.
+- `lcp.hpp` for answering longest common prefix queries.

 # Longest Common Prefix Query